The Conditions of Physical Embodiment Enable Generalization and Care: Discussion: Implications and future work

 \subsection{World Models, Valence, and Stress}

-In order to successfully maintain integrity for an extended period of time, an agent must be able to predict (and to some extent control) the outcomes of its actions over multiple timescales.
-Depending on the complexity and rate of change in the environment, this can necessitate the development of a sufficiently sophisticated model of the world and the consequences of its actions.
-Although world models are often considered in AI research, they are typically sensitive to changes in the environment only through observation-conditioned model parameter updates.
-Within an embodied context, the function and composition of an agent's world model are also potentially sensitive to the state of the environment.
-For example, in biological organisms within the physical world, this vulnerability corresponds to the capacity for certain drugs to produce hallucinogenic or delusional effects in the user.
+In order to successfully maintain integrity for an extended period of time, an agent must be able to predict -and to some extent control- the outcomes of its actions over multiple timescales.
+Depending on the complexity and rate of change in the environment, this necessitates the development of a sophisticated model of the world and the consequences of its actions.
+A world model is a generative, counterfactual simulator that supports multi-timescale prediction of what actions will do, what the agent will observe, what short-term outcomes are likely, whether terminal states are approaching, and, crucially, whether the agent will remain able to continue acting and learning.
+In reinforcement learning, this is typically implemented as a learned latent dynamics model that compresses experience into internal states and uses those states to imagine plausible futures under candidate policies.
+What makes such a model practically useful is not only that it forecasts the next observation, but that it provides a structured substrate for planning: it allows the agent to test "what-if" interventions, compare the long-run consequences of different action sequences, and direct learning toward parts of the environment where prediction errors are most consequential.